xanschwarz/Professional-ReadMe-Generator/README.md

 ## Installation

-First you need to fork, then clone, the repository to your local, and make sure you're ready to use node.js.<br/>After doing so, open the integrated terminal in the Professional-ReadMe_Generator directory and in the command line enter "npm install" to install the necessary dependancies, in this case, inquirer.<br/>
+First you need to fork, then clone, the repository to your local, and make sure you're ready to use node.js.
+After doing so, open the integrated terminal in the Professional-ReadMe_Generator directory and in the command line enter "npm install" to install the necessary dependancies, in this case, inquirer.

 ## Usage

 After installation is complete, enter "node index.js" in the integrated terminal you should still have open in the directory you cloned to.
-This will run the project and you will be asked a series of questions.<br/>Where appropriate you may use html.
+This will run the project and you will be asked a series of questions.
+Where appropriate you may use html.
 You can also include images and videos, a quick google search should yield results in how to do so.
 The result will be a ReadMe.md file in the same folder.

 ## License

 [![badge](https://img.shields.io/badge/license-MIT-brightgreen)](https://choosealicense.com/licenses/mit/)

 The license under which this project is covered is the MIT License.
-Learn more about that license [here](https://choosealicense.com/licenses/mit/)
+Learn more about that license [here](https://choosealicense.com/licenses/mit/).

 ## Contributing